 Rock climbing rocks, literally and figuratively.
-It is amazing sport that is great for all ages and genders.
+It is an amazing sport that is great for all ages and genders.
 More and more people are discovering the amazing benefits along with being so much fun.
 No wonder it is getting so popular among the younger generation.

 For me, it is an addictive sport.
 The more I climb the stronger I become and the more fun I have.
 It feeds my obsessive personality.
 In this article, I shall list five top rock climbing benefits of why I like climbing so much.
 I hope those benefits will also inspire you to give it a try.